FCS Commitment to Diversity and Inclusion

 - Identify specific underrepresented job titles to develop and implement outreach plans with the intent to increase diversity of applicant pools.

-- Develop a diversity and inclusiveness training program that covers topics that are both relevant to our current culture, and are based on direct feedback from FCS staff.
+- Develop a diversity and inclusiveness training program that covers topics that are both relevant to our current culture, and are based on direct feedback from FCS staff, creating actions plans in response to the November 2022 staff survey.

 - Explore opportunities within the surrounding counties and communities to promote Cornell careers within FCS and solicit Cornell FCS Staff volunteers who can engage with potential diverse candidates.